Theology of Worship

 Do You Have a Kids Church?

 Many churches today like to separate families based on age or some other status identifier.
 One church may have Kids Church, Youth Church, Young Adult Church, Senior Citizens Church, Singles Church, etc. We strive to demonstrate the necessity of unity in our worship services, rather than dividing the family, unite them in a single worship service together seeking to grow in our love for God.
-We also have a nursery available for children under the age of three.

 What does the Pastor preach about?

 As a Reformed congregation, we build upon the principle of the Reformation known as Sola Scriptura (meaning ‘Scripture Alone’).
 God’s Holy Word shapes all that we say and do in our offering of acceptable worship unto Him.
 We are committed to preaching systematic expository preaching of the Bible.
 This means that rather than preach about a series of topics, or using culture to shape our worship, we preach systematically through whole books of the Bible so that we can “not shrink from declaring to you the whole counsel of God.”
 (Acts 20:27 ESV)

 Why does the Pastor wear a collar and a robe?